Forehead Masculinizing - Lengthening & Augmentation

 The Male and Female Forehead are Different in Shape and Size

-Certain facial features are more critically associated with being masculine-looking and gender-affirming than others.
+Certain facial features are more quintessentially associated with being masculine-looking and gender-affirming than others.
 The forehead is one such facial feature that can appear more masculine or feminine depending on its shape and size.
 If you are seeking to appear more masculine, the shape and size of the forehead is absolutely critical because it comprises almost 30-40% of your overall facial appearance.
+The masculine forehead is taller and more angular.
+The male forehead typically has a heavy-set, prominent, horizontal ridge of bone just above eyebrow level called the brow ridge or glabellar bossing.
+In comparison, female foreheads are usually lower in height, rounder, and softer in appearance.

 How does Forehead Lengthening and Augmentation masculinize the face?